rust-lang/book/src/ch17-04-streams.md

 </Listing>

+In `get_messages`, we use the `enumerate` iterator method with the `messages` array so that we can get the index of each item we’re sending along with the item itself.
+Then we apply a 100-millisecond delay to even-index items and a 300-millisecond delay to odd-index items to simulate the different delays we might see from a stream of messages in the real world.
+Because our timeout is for 200 milliseconds, this should affect half of the messages.

 To sleep between messages in the `get_messages` function without blocking, we need to use async.
 However, we can’t make `get_messages` itself into an async function, because then we’d return a `Future<Output = Stream<Item = String>>` instead of a `Stream<Item = String>>`.
 The caller would have to await `get_messages` itself to get access to the stream.
 But remember: everything in a given future happens linearly; concurrency happens _between_ futures.
-Awaiting `get_messages` would require it to send all the messages, including sleeping between sending each message, before returning the receiver stream.
-As a result, the timeout would end up useless.
-There would be no delays in the stream itself: the delays would all happen before the stream was even available.
+Awaiting `get_messages` would require it to send all the messages, including the sleep delay between each message, before returning the receiver stream.
+As a result, the timeout would be useless.
+There would be no delays in the stream itself;
+they would all happen before the stream was even available.

-Instead, we leave `get_messages` as a regular function which returns a stream, and spawn a task to handle the async `sleep` calls.
+Instead, we leave `get_messages` as a regular function that returns a stream, and we spawn a task to handle the async `sleep` calls.

-> Note: calling `spawn_task` in this way works because we already set up our
+> Note: Calling `spawn_task` in this way works because we already set up our
-> runtime.
-Calling this particular implementation of `spawn_task` _without_
-> first setting up a runtime will cause a panic.
+> runtime; had we not, it would cause a panic.
 Other implementations choose
-> different tradeoffs: they might spawn a new runtime and so avoid the panic but
+> different tradeoffs: they might spawn a new runtime and avoid the panic but
-> end up with a bit of extra overhead, or simply not provide a standalone way to
+> end up with a bit of extra overhead, or they may simply not provide a
-> spawn tasks without reference to a runtime.
-You should make sure you know what
+> standalone way to spawn tasks without reference to a runtime.
+Make sure you
-> tradeoff your runtime has chosen and write your code accordingly!
+> know what tradeoff your runtime has chosen and write your code accordingly!

-Now our code has a much more interesting result!
-Between every other pair of messages, we see an error reported: `Problem: Elapsed(())`.
+Now our code has a much more interesting result.
+Between every other pair of messages, a `Problem: Elapsed(())` error.

 <!-- manual-regeneration
 cd listings/ch17-async-await/listing-17-35